2020 Yellowstone Small Group Half Marathon

 Registration & Pricing

 Runners will sign up to run their half marathon during a specific time slot.
 Each time slot allows up to 50 runners in each race.
-Beginning at 6 am on Saturday, August 8, 2020, a new race will begin every half hour until 6 pm that evening.
+Beginning at 6:30 am on Saturday, August 8, 2020, a new race will begin every half hour until 9 am.

 This race will be a trail race which runs through the beautiful Custer Gallatin National Forest just outside of West Yellowstone- a gateway city to Yellowstone National Park.
 Run the race, and be minutes away from everything you want to see and do in Yellowstone!